 7 Managing foreign exchange risk

-Organisational units (e.g. a faculty, University school, administrative unit) must immediately report any committed foreign currency exposure over AUD\$200,000 to FCT.
+- (a) Organisational units (e.g. a faculty, University school, administrative unit) must raise a UniBuy purchase requisition for any new foreign currency exposure over A\$200,000. - (b) The requisition will come to the Treasurer for approval.